 “Prepping and Preparedness 3” is a level of being prepared for up to 1 year.

-Check the series overview for my logic and reasoning why I split it the way that I did.
+Check the series overview (linked below) for my logic and reasoning why I split it the way that I did.

 Location and Security.
 Wow.
 That’s going to be extraordinarily important.
 Why?
 Because a level-3 event is literally going to be catastrophic for so many people.
 And that’s regardless of where they live.

 However, it is going to be orders of magnitude worse in population-dense regions.
 Cities?
 Forget it.
 Complete disaster.
 The cities will be the first to go “belly up”.
 When infrastructure is no longer functioning, well, I’ll leave it to your imagination.
 It’s going to be horrible.
 Especially there.

 What about suburbia?
 Will that be alright?
 My answer to that is another question… Doesn’t suburbia also rely on a functioning infrastructure?
 Are there not lots and lots of people living in suburbia?

 So, out in the country?
 Rural?
 Is that where it will be best to survive a level-3 event?
 Again I ask, Do people who live rural also rely on a functioning infrastructure?
 Answer: Yes, and somewhat.
 Some rely 100%.
 Others in between.
 Unless you’re living on a fully self-sufficient farm, there’s still going to be infrastructure that’s relied upon to an extent.

 But with that said, and as you likely would logically surmise, living rural is the best option for survival in this regard.
 Provided that you’re reasonably prepared (easier said than done).
 Also, fewer people, fewer problems.

 It’s one thing to simply live in a rural area.
 However it’s another to be reasonably prepared there for a level-3 event.
 The intent of this article is not to detail that preparedness.
 But to highlight a few important considerations.